Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_550_b.jpg)

-###### The strings and string pins on the neck of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### A view of the harp through a harpist's eyes: the strings and string pins on the neck of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ***